Estes Therapy Counseling Policy Procedures San Diego

 The counseling sessions scheduled and booked online must be pre-paid.
 Credit card information is required to hold your therapy appointment if you are scheduling via telephone or text message.

 At Estes Therapy, we have a strict 24 hour cancellation policy.
 If you need to reschedule or cancel your appointment, it must be done before 24 hours of your appointment.
 There are no refunds for any appointments cancelled or rescheduled within 24 hours of the appointment.

 In general, the privacy of all communications between a patient and a therapist is protected by law, and I can only release information about our work to others with your written permission.
 But there are a few exceptions.

 In most legal proceedings, you have the right to prevent me from providing any information about your treatment.
 In some proceedings involving child custody and those in which your emotional condition is an important issue, a judge may order my testimony if he/she determines that the issues demand it.

 There are some situations in which I am legally obligated to take action to protect others from harm, even if I have to reveal some information about a patient’s treatment.
 For example, if I believe that a child, elderly person or disabled person is being abused, I am required to file a report with the appropriate state agency.

-Counseling Policy Procedures San Diego
+Individual and Couples Counseling Policy Procedures San Diego